-Thirty-one Houston Independent School District campuses have been named to the 2017-2018 Educational Results Partnership Texas Honor Roll for their high achievement and student success.
+Thirty-three Houston Independent School District campuses have been named to the 2018-2019 Educational Results Partnership (ERP) Texas Honor Roll for their high achievement and student success rates.

 - Multi-grade: Briarmeadow Charter

-- Elementary: Bush, Horn, Mandarin Immersion, River Oaks, Roberts, Twain, West University
+- Elementary: Bush, Horn, Mandarin Immersion, River Oaks, Roberts, West University

 - Middle: Lanier